Vyral/kwasi-bowie/_posts/2018-10-11-why-should-you-consider-selling-this-fall-or-winter.md

 {% include youtube.html %}

-Spring and summer aren’t the only times you can find success in the home-selling world.
-Here are three benefits of selling in the fall and winter.
+<p style="text-align: center;"><em>Spring and summer aren’t the only times you can find success in the home-selling world.
+Here are three benefits of selling in the fall and winter.</em></p>

 Many people think that the spring and summer are the only times that you can benefit from selling a home.
 That’s absolutely not true. **Here are three reasons to sell your Seattle home this fall or winter:**